yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 ### Client

-Running `npm run start` will start a client on port 3000.
+Running `npm run dev` will start a client on port 3000.
 The client code uses Axios to send HTTP method requests to the server.
 You should review the client code to understand how axios sends requests and how the response from the server is processed.
 You don’t need to make any changes to the client code.